akhileshmishrabiz/Devops-zero-to-hero/kubernetes/theory/notes1.md

 The combination of these probes enables Kubernetes to handle both slow-starting containers and maintain overall system health by properly managing traffic and restarting unhealthy containers.

 #####################################

+# Kubernetes Service Discovery Mechanisms

+Kubernetes provides a robust service discovery system that allows workloads to find and communicate with each other.
+Here's how it works:

+## Core Components

+1. **DNS-Based Discovery**
+   - Every Kubernetes cluster has a DNS service (typically CoreDNS)
+   - Services are assigned DNS names in the format: `<service-name>.<namespace>.svc.cluster.local`
+   - Pods can access services using just the service name within the same namespace

+2. **Environment Variables**
+   - When a pod is created, Kubernetes injects environment variables for each active service
+   - Format: `{SVCNAME}_SERVICE_HOST` and `{SVCNAME}_SERVICE_PORT`
+   - Example: `MYSQL_SERVICE_HOST=10.0.0.11`, `MYSQL_SERVICE_PORT=3306`

+## Service Types and Discovery

+- **ClusterIP Services**
+  - Default type, accessible only within the cluster
+  - Stable IP address that load balances to backing pods
+  - Service discovery is fully internal

+- **Headless Services** (ClusterIP=None)
+  - DNS returns the IPs of all backing pods directly
+  - Useful for stateful applications where clients need direct pod communication

+- **NodePort/LoadBalancer/ExternalName**
+  - These extend the service discovery mechanism to make services available outside the cluster

+## How It Works Behind the Scenes

+1. **Service Registration**
+   - When a service is created, it's registered in the Kubernetes API Server
+   - The service gets a stable virtual IP (ClusterIP)

+2. **Service-to-Pod Mapping**
+   - Services use label selectors to identify their backend pods
+   - The endpoints controller continuously updates the list of pod IPs that match each service

+3. **Traffic Routing**
+   - kube-proxy (running on each node) programs iptables/IPVS rules
+   - These rules perform connection load balancing to redirect traffic from the service IP to backend pod IPs

+4. **DNS Integration**
+   - CoreDNS watches the Kubernetes API for service changes
+   - It automatically updates DNS records when services are created, updated, or deleted

+Service discovery in Kubernetes is designed to be resilient, with multiple mechanisms that ensure applications can find each other even as pods come and go, making it one of the platform's most powerful features for building distributed systems.

+#####################################